paapaabdullahm/docker-cron/README.md

 ```

 Finally, disable ssh root access and ssh password authentication
-> It is very important that you execute this step to
+> It is very important that you execute this final step to
-> prevent your server getting hacked via brute-force attack.
+> prevent your server from getting hacked via brute-force attack.

 ```
 $ sudo sed -i '/^#PasswordAuthentication[ \t]\+\w\+$/{ \